 - SWOT analysis is one of the simplest yet effective approaches for the qualitative study of a stock.

 - It helps in identifying weak points of a company that may become an issue in the future.

 - It helps in finding the durable competitive advantage i.e. moat that will help to protect your investment in the future.

 Quick Note: During swot analysis for stocks, only include valid/verifiable statements.
 Do not add rumor/misleading pieces of information in the study.

 The strength of a company varies industry-to-industry.
 For example, a low non-performing asset (NPA) can be the strength of a banking sector company.
-On the other hand, cheap supplier or cost advantages can a big strength for an automobile company.
+On the other hand, cheap suppliers or cost advantages can be a big strength for an automobile company.

-Here are few other strengths of a company that you should take notice while performing SWOT analysis of stocks:
+Here are a few other strengths of a company that you should take notice of while performing a SWOT analysis of stocks:

 - Strong financials

 The ‘reverse’ of everything discussed in the ‘Strengths’ can be the weakness of a company.
 For example- Weak financials, inefficient management, poor brand recognition, unskilled workforce, non-repetitive clients, un-scalable business and disloyal customers.

 Besides, there are a few other weaknesses that may affect the company: